-- e) Retailers who market Fair for Life products under their own private brand do not need to undergo brandholder certification if all of the following conditions are met: - The products are processed and packaged by a Fair for Life certified handling company which has responsibility for the fair raw material sourcing (including price paid to suppliers), product composition and labels the products in the name of the retail brand - The private label product line is included in the handlers Fair for Life certification - The product label refers to the certified handler of the product with reference to its Fair for Life certification, e.g. "Produced for RETAILER XXX by a Fair for Life certified manufacturer in COUNTRY XX.
-The indication can also use the term "Packaged by a Fair for Life certified handlers in COUNTRY XX"...."
+- f) Retailers who market Fair for Life products under their own private brand do not need to undergo brandholder certification if all of the following conditions are met: - The products are processed and packaged by a Fair for Life certified handling company which has responsibility for the fair raw material sourcing (including price paid to suppliers), product composition and labels the products in the name of the retail brand - The private label product line is included in the handlers Fair for Life certification - The product label refers to the certified handler of the product with reference to its Fair for Life certification, e.g. "Produced for RETAILER XXX by a Fair for Life certified manufacturer in COUNTRY XX".
+The indication can also use the term "Packaged by a Fair for Life certified handler in COUNTRY XX".
 In case of e.g. fresh fruit, the certified handler shall be referenced (not the primary producer), as the first buyer from the Fair for Life producer operation must always undergo Fair for Life handler certification.
-The sentence may be adapted to reflect the Fair for Life handler's role. - The Fair for Life certified handler and the retail brand agree in writing that the Fair for Life seal may only be used in clear, unmistakable relation to the certified product and that in no way the impression should be given that the retail company and/or its other private brand products are Fair for Life certified.
-Advertisements by the retailer which display the Fair for Life seal other than on the certified product's packaging must be authorised by the CB. - f) Small brand holders or those with only a very limited Fair for Life assortment may be exempt from the obligation to undergo handler certification, and become registered as intermediate handlers instead (see section 1.1.3.4). - Brand holders with a small assortment of products sourced from one single Fair for Life certified supply chain may be exempted from handler certification if these products do not account for more than 5% of the brand holder's total production (in volume) or turnover (in monetary terms).
+The sentence may be adapted to reflect the Fair for Life handler's role. - The Fair for Life handler coordinates advertisement campaigns and other PR activities regarding the certified products with the retailer(s) and ensures that the Fair for Life seal is only be used in clear, unmistakable relation to the certified product and that in no way the impression should be given that the retail company and/or its other private brand products are Fair for Life certified.
+This is then verified during the annual Fair for Life audit of the handling operation. - g) Small brand holders or those with only a very limited Fair for Life assortment may be exempt from the obligation to undergo handler certification, and become registered as intermediate handlers instead (see section 1.1.3.4) if they meet at least one of the following 3 conditions. - Brand holders with a small assortment of products sourced from one single Fair for Life certified supply chain may be exempted from handler certification if these products do not account for more than 5% of the brand holder's total production (in volume) or turnover (in monetary terms).
 Brand holders who purchase products certified according to other fair trade certification schemes to be marketed as Fair for Life certified or who market Fair for Life products from several Fair for Life supply chains, cannot be exempted under this clause. - Brand holders that are small companies with a maximum of three full time employees can be exempted from being certified.
-They can similarly be exempted if the Fair for Life audit and certification costs are higher than 2% of their annual turnover. - Brand holders of full Fair for Life production chains: If the entire production chain (i.e. all producers, processors etc. and the FT buyer up to final consumer packaging) is controlled and certified according to the Fair for Life Programme, then subsidiaries or sister brand companies acting as final consumer brand company can be exempted from the control requirements.
+They can similarly be exempted if the Fair for Life audit and certification costs are higher than 2% of their annual turnover. - Brand holders of full Fair for Life production chains: If the entire production chain (i.e. all producers, processors etc. and the FT buyer) is controlled and certified according to the Fair for Life Programme, then subsidiaries or sister brand companies acting as final consumer brand company can be exempted from the control requirements.